nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Format: `swap-task m/MODULE_CODE ts/FIRST_TASK_NUMBER SECOND_TASK_NUMBER`
 * You should provide a module code of an existing module in Plannit.
-* You should provide a task numbers corresponding to those of existing tasks in the module.
+* You should provide a pair of task numbers corresponding to those of existing tasks in the module.
 * You may only specify two task numbers at once.
 Both task numbers must be different.